-By far one of the best trails in the entire Mojave National is the rings trail.
-This one and half mile trail packs a ton of punches in only a short period of time and has quickly become one of the best short hikes I have been on.
-If you are in this part of the preserve it is a must visit.
+By far one of the best trails in the entire Mojave National Preserve is the rings trail.
+This one and half mile trail packs a ton into only a short period of time and has quickly become one of the best small hikes I have been on.
+If you are in this part of the preserve, it is a must visit.

-Starting at the info center near the great Hole in the Wall campground, this trail quickly starts winding its way around the massive mountain you are starting next to.
-It bends and weaves as it proceeds forward and the longer you walk the more the mountain starts to show its pock-marked face full of wind worn caves.
+Starting at the visitors center near Hole in the Wall campground, this trail quickly begins winding its way around the mountains next to you.
+It bends and weaves as it proceeds forward, and the longer you walk, the more the mountain starts to show its pock-marked face full of wind-worn caves.

-As you head around the front of the mountain it opens into a wide expanse of prairie like plains with a large mesa (flat top) mountain looming ahead.
+As you head to the front of the mountain, it opens into a vast expanse of prairie-like plains with a large mesa (flat top) mountain looming ahead.

-Around this area you will also see the hieroglyphics, honestly I am not sure if they are real, but they are here.
+Around this area, you will also see the petroglyphs.
+Honestly, I am not sure if they are real, but they are here.

-About a half mile from the start though the trail heads in again and this is where it starts to blow you away.
+About a half mile from the start, the trail heads in again, and this is where it starts to blow you away.

-As you make your way around the mountain you will see the giant limestone cliffs that beckon you forward but also create a sense of fear.
+As you make your way around the mountain, you will see the giant limestone cliffs that beckon you forward but also create a sense of fear.
 Behind you is the monolith that juts out of the ground like it was pushed from below.
-The destination during this part is the crevice between the cliffs.
+The destination of this part is the crevice between the cliffs.

-As you near them you really do see how massive the cliffs are.
+As you near them you see how massive the cliffs are.
 They loom above you as you make your way up and into the cut out that the trail leads through.

-As you continue to climb the canyon seems to become a slot canyon and every rock has chunks missing from it.
+As you continue to climb, the canyon appears to become a slot canyon, and every rock has chunks missing from it.
 Some even forming what I thought looked like faces.

-The last part in this area is the push up over a bunch of fallen rocks.
+The last part of this area is the climb up over a bunch of fallen rocks.

-Once you hit the top of the rocks you will see the rings from which the trail gets its name, Rings Trail.
+Once you hit the top of the rocks, you will see the rings from which the trail gets its name.

 These steel rings are lined along one side of the trail and provide footing up a steep incline.
 While it would not be impassable without them, they are a welcome addition and one that I enjoyed climbing.